celalergun/EncryptedTextMethodCreator/README.md

 # EncryptedTextMethodCreator
-A simple program to embed strings into C# code that cannot be changed with hex editors.
+I love codes that generate codes.
+This is a simple utility to create C# methods for embedding strings into C# code that cannot be easily changed with hex editors.
+Also the embedded text cannot be recovered by utilities like 'strings' etc.

 You can test newly created method in a C# interactive window just like that: